-While on vacation and thinking through these tips, I became aware of the many negative, destructive behaviors that we married folks (me) commonly engage in and I wrote the following list (in no particular order).
+Over thirty years, I have became aware of some common, destructive behaviors that we married folks (me) commonly engage in and I wrote the following list (in no particular order).
 It is not exhaustive (please add your own), and nothing is new or profound, but perhaps it can serve as a healthy reminder and a means of self-evaluation (not spouse-evaluation!).

-I am guilty of practicing almost all of these at one time or another, yet today (and in this new year) I have the opportunity to make choices in my relationship with my chosen (most significant person in my life).
+I am guilty of practicing almost all of these at one time or another, yet today I have the opportunity to make choices in my relationship with my – chosen – most significant person in my life.
 Perfection is an impossible goal, but of great value is practicing behavior that builds up our partner/relationship while avoiding behavior that is destructive to our spouse/marriage.
 The first step in this process, of course, is awareness.

 62 Ways to Destroy your Spouse/Marriage